NateLapak/RISC-V_Decoder/README.md

     7. Return resulting hexadecimal number and output it to user

 ## Tech stack
-Here is a list of programming languages and technolgies used
+List of programming languages and technolgies used
+    - HTML/CSS
+    - Typescript
+    - NextJS
+    - TailwindCSS

+I decided to use Typescript to make translating assembly instructions type consistent

 ## Deploy on Vercel